isala404/lens-cleaner/chrome-extensions/README.md

 ### Advanced

-The app stores all data in IndexedDB under the database name `LensCleanerDB`.
-You can clear all data using the "Clear All Data" button.
+PhotoSweep stores all data locally in IndexedDB under the database name `PhotoSweepDB`.
+You can clear all data using the "Clear All Data" button in the extension popup.

 ## Architecture